 - Next, write a list of all the secondary theme keywords you can think of.
 For example, if we have a store that sells pet supplies it might “accessories”, “supplies”, “equipment” etc. Use the Thesaurus to add more ideas to your list.

 - You can also use a generic list of keywords that describe an eCommerce business.
 Although these keywords lack imagination they can be a useful starting point.
 Eg: Store, Shop, Hub, Stock, Supply, Suppliers, Dept

 - If location is important to your customers then you can also use geographical references.
 Eg: Oz is slang for Australia.
-USA is the shortened version of United States of America
+The USA is the shortened version of the United States of America

 - Alliteration can also provide you with a useful list of words.
 Go through the Dictionary (eg: http://dictionary.reference.com/list/c) and find words that start with the same letter as your theme word.
 Eg: Camping+Cove

 - Use Google’s Keyword Tool to give preference to keywords that are are more popular with customers.
 Eg: bigtents.com or familytents.com.
 Does the phrase “big tents” or “family tents” get more keyword searches each month?